 Wander around Darajani Market

 While you’re there, why not wander around the main bazaar in town?
-You’ll definitely get a taste for life in Zanzibar – and a whiff as well!
+You’ll definitely get a taste of life in Zanzibar – and a whiff as well!
 I found the market to be a really authentic experience.

 There is an indoor section of the market, but also a lot of pop-up vendors on the surrounding streets.
 You’ll be able to experience a lot of traditional Zanzibar food and ingredients, as well as admire clothes, shoes, and traditional hats.